livz/livz.github.io/_posts/2017-07-09-keepass-password-manager-with-2fa.md

 * In order to successfully open the databse we need both the database file and the corresponding **.otp.xml** file.
 The xml file contains synchronisation related information.
 So if you backup you **.kdbx** database file, don't forget about it.
+* **Single poitn of failure**
-* Password managers are usually regarded as [single points of failure](https://en.wikipedia.org/wiki/Single_point_of_failure).
+   Password managers are usually regarded as [single points of failure](https://en.wikipedia.org/wiki/Single_point_of_failure).
+Apply common sense when using them:
+  * blah
+  * blah
+  * blah
+* **Keep the secret key ..secret**
-* Because the secret key we set up in step 4 is used to seed the generation of one-time passwords, obviously it needs to be kept secret.
+   Because the secret key we set up in step 4 is used to seed the generation of one-time passwords, obviously it needs to be kept secret.
 Anyone having access to it can bypass the 2nd authentication factor.
+* **Resident malware**
-* Various attacks exist against password managers.
+   Various attacks exist against password managers.
 For KeePass specifically, we have [KeeFarce](https://github.com/denandz/KeeFarce) which allows the extraction of password databases from memory, after the database file has been unlocked on the infected user's machine.
 It is just a matter of time until this tool will end up as a post-exploitation plugin for